 Customized Cards

-Identity Theft, Phone and Purchase Protection
+Identity Theft, Phone, and Purchase Protection

-- Identity Theft – Greenlight provides identity theft monitoring, alerting and restoration services for the whole family.
+- Identity theft: Greenlight provides identity theft monitoring, alerting, and restoration services for the whole family.
 Coverage provided by Experian.

-- Purchase Protection – Purchase protection allows qualifying users to seek reimbursement for the cost to repair or replace an item that was purchased in full with the Greenlight card.
+- Purchase protection: Purchase protection allows qualifying users to seek reimbursement for the cost to repair or replace an item that was purchased in full with the Greenlight card.
 This is allowable if the purchase becomes damaged or was stolen within 4 months (120 days) of the date of purchase or delivery, up to $100 per item and an aggregate of $1,000 per calendar year.

-Greenlight Plans
+Greenlight App’s Plans

 Plan | Monthly Fee | Features Offered Under Plan |